 There is also a mandatory parole period of 3 years.

-Note that licensed gun dealers who fail to visibly post a sign displaying the provisions of CRS 18-12-111(1) face charges for a class 2 petty offense.
-This carries $250 in fines.3
+Note that licensed gun dealers who fail to visibly post a sign displaying the provisions of CRS 18-12-111(1) face charges for a civil infraction carrying up to $100 in fines.3

 3. How can CRS 18-12-111 charges be fought?